lyli888/Level-10-D3/README.md

 * Create and situate your axes and labels to the left and bottom of the chart.

+* Add a clickable tooltip for each circle that gives specific X (% in Poverty) & Y (% Lacking Healthcare) values for each circle.

 * Note: You'll need to use `python -m http.server` to run the visualization.
 This will host the page at `localhost:8000` in your web browser.